pandoc-ext/fonts-and-alignment/README.md

 | `upright`   | `up`       | `\textup{...}` | `\begin{upshape}...\end{upshape}`   | Upright font shape.
 | `smallcaps` | `sc`       | `\textsc{...}` | `\begin{scshape}...\end{scshape}`   | Small capitals font shape. |

-The `\emph` command has been added purely for completeness and we encourage users to use Pandoc Markdown's built in support for emphasis wherever possible.
+The `\emph` command has been added purely for completeness and we encourage users to use Pandoc Markdown's built in support for emphasis whenever possible.

-The light font series `\lfseries` has been omitted as there is no standardization on the prefix `lf` standing for light font in LaTeX packages as things currently stand.
+The light font series `\lfseries` has been omitted, as there is no standardization on the LaTeX command to specify light fonts at present.

 __Please make sure that your font has support for the styles you wish to use in your document.
 Otherwise LaTeX will substitute the font with its default font giving you unexpected results.__